What is on the list below?

 Biochemistry Undergraduate Summer Research Program (BUSRP) - Western University, London, Ontario

-The Biochemistry Undergraduate Summer Research Program provides an excellent opportunity for 10 to 15 undergraduate students to obtain research experience during the summer (May 1 - August 16).
+The Biochemistry Undergraduate Summer Research Program provides an excellent opportunity for undergraduate students to obtain research experience during the summer (May to August).
 For 3rd year students enrolled in a Biochemistry, Chemistry, Biology, or Genetics program.
 More information.

 This program encourages women to pursue careers and academic disciplines in which women are under-represented.
-The annual contest includes both cash prizes and work placements in a laboratory in France.
+The annual contest includes work placements in a laboratory in France as well as cash prizes.
 More information.

 ISM (Institut des sciences mathématiques) Undergraduate Summer Scholarships

-ISM Summer scholarships are offered to undergraduate students in mathematics and statistics who are registered in one of the ISM member universities (Concordia University, Laval University, McGill University, the Université de Montréal, UQAM, UQTR, Université de Sherbrooke and Bishop's University).
-They allow selected candidates to carry out research under the supervision of a Postdoctoral Fellow affiliated with one of the ISM member universities, and to acquire research experience in a university or industrial environment.
+ISM Summer scholarships are offered to undergraduate students in mathematics and statistics who are registered in one of the ISM member universities (Concordia University, HEC Montréal, Laval University, McGill University, the Université de Montréal, UQAM, UQTR, Université de Sherbrooke and Bishop's University).
+They allow selected candidates to carry out research under the supervision of a postdoctoral fellow, a doctoral student or an assistant professor affiliated with one of the ISM member universities.
+Duration: 2 to 4 months.
 More information.

 A 16-week summer research award designed to support a Psychology undergraduate's involvement in Child Development Research.
 For more information, please contact the Psychology Undergraduate Coordinator at 514-398-6121.